-- 26.5 (1) No party may rely on an expert witness's report or call an expert witness to give oral evidence without the leave of the Court. - (2) An application for leave under this rule shall specify- - (a) the name of the expert witness, and - (b) the nature of his experience and expertise. - (3) The evidence of the expert witness shall not be admitted unless an expert report has been filed by the party intending to rely on the evidence and has been served on the other party.2 - (4) The Court shall specify the date on which the report(s) of experts shall be filed. - (5) The Court may direct that part only of an expert witness's report be disclosed.
+- 27.5 (1) No party or intervener may rely on an expert witness's report or call an expert witness to give oral evidence without the leave of the Court. - (2) An application for leave under this rule shall specify- - (a) the name of the expert witness; and - (b) the nature of his experience and expertise. - (3) The evidence of the expert witness shall not be admitted unless an expert report has been filed by the party or intervener intending to rely on the evidence and has been served on the other party and any other intervener. - (4) The Court shall specify the date on which the report(s) of experts shall be filed. - (5) The Court may direct that part only of an expert witness's report be disclosed.